dest-cloud/terminal/README.md

 # Commands

 A command file defines a set of commands that can be executed in the terminal.
-The command file needs to have a '.json' extension but it can be stored anywhere as long as it is correctly referenced in a variable file.
+The command file needs to have a '.json' extension, but it can be stored anywhere as long as it is correctly referenced in a variable file.

 ```json
 [